cossentino/on-track-2/spec.md

     Include at least one belongs_to relationship (x belongs_to y; e.g. Post belongs_to User)

-      Example: Purchase belongs to category
+      Example: Purchase belongs to Category

     Include at least two has_many through relationships (x has_many y through z; e.g.
     Recipe has_many Items through Ingredients)